hygull/try-pathlib/README.md

 # Python's pathlib - usage examples

 This documenation presents basic usage examples of Python's pathlib library.
-Before trying examples in this page make sure to check your Python version by reading the below note or [visit here](https://pypi.org/project/pathlib/?fbclid=IwAR0-Jk14-IkTLCNldiHXvv5HAzhE_C71YDMdv9vmfT0QtlILYZku_7gLKSM) to check, mine is Python3.7.2.
+Before trying examples in this page make sure to check your Python version by reading the below note or [visit here](https://pypi.org/project/pathlib/?fbclid=IwAR0-Jk14-IkTLCNldiHXvv5HAzhE_C71YDMdv9vmfT0QtlILYZku_7gLKSM) to check.

+> Mine is Python3.7.2 and I am trying it on **MAC OS Mojave**.

 ![Pathlib-inheritance](./images/pathlib-inheritance.png)